bertmelis/bertmelis.github.io/_posts/2021-11-09-1-Add-root-CA-to-Windows-11.md

 ### Add our Root CA

-With the list of certificates in the middle pane, right click on "Certificates" in the left pane, go the "All Tasks" and "Import".
+With the list of certificates in the middle pane, right-click on "Certificates" in the left pane, go the "All Tasks" and "Import".
 Alternatively, you can select "Action" from the top menu bar, go to "All Tasks" and finally "Import".
 Follow the wizard.

 ![Import wizard 1](/assets/images/posts/certswin/08-import1.png)